3. Using a trained reflectorch model#

 torch.Size([64, 16])

 The neural network can be accessed as the model attribute of the trainer.
-By providing the scaled reflectivity curves and the scaled prior bounds as inputs to the network, we obtain the predictions for the parameters.
-We should also make sure that the input is of the float data type.
+By providing the scaled reflectivity curves and the scaled prior bounds as inputs to the network (and any other additional inputs which might be required for a specific model), we obtain the predictions for the parameters.
+We should also make sure that the input is of the float datatype.

 Note